-Here’s how to run the numbers on your own retirement savings and what you need to know.
+Here’s how to run the numbers on your own retirement savings and what you need to save.

 Retirement’s 4 percent rule

 One of the traditional rules of thumb about how much you should save for retirement is called the 4 percent rule.
 The idea here is that you should draw down no more than 4 percent of your retirement account in a given year, so that you can make your assets last over your retirement.
 This rule is one of several key withdrawal strategies to extend your retirement savings.

-While the rule has received some criticism for being less conservative than some advisers think it ought to be, it’s still a well-tested guideline that provides you a ballpark estimate of what you can safely harvest from your funds.
+The rule has received some criticism for being less conservative than some advisors think it ought to be, it’s still a well-tested guideline that provides you a ballpark estimate of what you can safely harvest from your funds.
 You can use this rule to work backward to reveal the amount you need to save for retirement: You multiply the money you need each year by 25 to figure out the total amount you need.